Lawsuits Allege That Depo-Provera Causes Meningiomas

 Consolidation of Lawsuits: Multidistrict Litigation (MDL)

-Due to the number of claims filed across various jurisdictions, many Depo-Provera brain tumor lawsuits have been consolidated into a multidistrict litigation (MDL).
+Due to the number of claims filed across various jurisdictions, many Depo-Provera brain tumor lawsuits will likely be consolidated into a multidistrict litigation (MDL).
 An MDL is a legal procedure that centralizes similar cases to streamline pretrial proceedings, conserve resources, and avoid inconsistent rulings.
-The Depo-Provera MDL is currently being handled in a federal court, where plaintiffs from across the country are presenting evidence of the link between Depo-Provera and meningiomas.
+The potential Depo-Provera MDL is currently being considered in a federal court, where plaintiffs from across the country are presenting evidence of the link between Depo-Provera and meningiomas.

 Compensation Available in Depo-Provera Lawsuits